AdaCore/learn/content/labs/intro-to-ada/chapters/arrays.rst

         #.
 The first line must be ``LIST OF NAMES:``.
 It is followed by the
            name and age of each person in the next lines.

         #.
-For each person on the list, the procedure must diplay the
+For each person on the list, the procedure must display the
            information in the following format:

             .. code-block:: none